qq68043640/Data-Analyst/A-B-Testing/README.md

 | Probability of payment, given enroll:               | 0.53      |
 | Probability of payment, given click:                | 0.1093125 |

+We preditct we need approximately 5000 cookies per day in each group.
 Baed on table above,we can have calculation results:

 | Evaluation         | Gross conversion | Retension | Net conversion |